mantidproject/mantid/docs/source/algorithms/LoadILLReflectometry-v1.rst

 -----------------

 For the input file :literal:`Filename`, the detector position will be updated, which was initially defined by the corresponding instrument definition file, see `D17_definition.xml <https://github.com/mantidproject/mantid/blob/master/instrument/D17_Definition.xml>`_ or `Figaro_definition.xml <https://github.com/mantidproject/mantid/blob/master/instrument/Figaro_Definition.xml>`_ for more information.
-First, the detector will be moved to the current sample-detector distance (D17) or xxx(Figaro).
+First, the detector will be moved to the current sample-detector distance.
 Then, the detector will be rotated around the :math:`y` axis depending on the scattering angle :math:`\theta`, which is the Bragg angle multiplied by the factor two, calculated based on the user's choice of :literal:`InputAngle` for the options :literal:`sample angle`, :literal:`detector angle` and :literal:`ScatteringType`.
 Finally, an initial offset :math:`\Delta_{o}` of the direct beam (only when :literal:`InputAngle` is the :literal:`detector angle`) will be added to the scattering angle:

 .. math:: \theta = \theta + \Delta_{o}.